Viengthong Siphandone

 Viengthong Siphandone (ວຽງທອງ ສີພັນດອນ) is a Laotian politician and member of the Lao People's Revolutionary Party (LPRP).
 She is the daughter of former LPRP Chairman Khamtai Siphandone and sister of Sonexay Siphandone.
-She currently serves as President of the People's Supreme Court of Laos.
+She currently serves as Vice President of Laos.
+She formerly served as President of the People's Supreme Court of Laos.

 She was elected to the LPRP Central Committee at the 10th National Congress, and to the LPRP Secretariat at the 11th National Congress.

 She is married to Khampheng Saysompheng.

+Political career

+Viengthong Siphandone has held a succession of senior leadership positions in the Lao government and the Lao People's Revolutionary Party.

+She served as President of the State Audit Organization, where she oversaw the auditing of government agencies, state-owned enterprises, and public finances.
+During her tenure, the organization strengthened financial oversight, transparency, and accountability across public institutions.

+She was later appointed President of the People's Supreme Court, the highest judicial authority in Laos.
+In this role, she supervised judicial administration, promoted legal reforms, enhanced professional standards within the judiciary, and contributed to improving the rule of law and judicial efficiency.

+Within the Lao People's Revolutionary Party, she has served as: